chromice/ae/documentation/index.md

 ### Hello world

 Let's create the most basic web application.
-Put this code into `index.php` in the web root directory:
+Put this code into <kbd>index.php</kbd> in the web root directory:

 ```php